Skip to main content

 How do I get a Florida contractor license and bond?

-To get licensed and bonded in Florida: (1) Complete DBPR application and pay $189 fee, (2) Pass business and finance exam ($50), (3) Pass trade exam ($50), (4) Purchase your contractor license bond - $20,000 for Division I or $10,000 for Division II (starting at $200/year), (5) Submit bond with license application to DBPR, (6) Pay $119 license fee upon approval.
-Total timeline is 30-45 days.
-You can purchase your Florida contractor bond instantly through our online system while preparing for exams.
+To get licensed and bonded in Florida: (1) Complete DBPR application and pay $189 fee, (2) Pass business and finance exam ($50), (3) Pass trade exam ($50), (4) If your FICO is below 660, purchase your contractor license bond -- $20,000 for Division I or $10,000 for Division II (or reduced amounts with the 14-hour course), (5) Submit bond (if required) with license application to DBPR, (6) Pay $119 license fee upon approval.
+If your FICO is 660+, no bond is needed for the financial responsibility requirement.

-Can I reduce my Florida contractor bond cost?
+Can I improve my credit to avoid needing a Florida contractor bond?

-Are there different requirements for working in Miami-Dade County?
+Are there different requirements for hurricane recovery work in Florida?

 Official Resources